 For accounting and financial reporting purposes, a tax abatement is an agreement whereby a government agrees to forgo tax revenues to which it is otherwise entitled in exchange for a promise by the counterparty to the agreement to take specific future actions that will contribute to the government’s economic development, or which otherwise benefits the government or its citizens (GASB Statement No. 77, Tax Abatement Disclosures).
 GASB Concepts Statement No. 3, Communication Methods in General Purpose External Financial Reports That Contain Basic Financial Statements, indicates that the notes to the financial statements should not include “either (a) subjective assessments of the effects of reported information on the reporting unit’s future financial position or (b) predictions about the effects of future events on future financial position.” (paragraph 37).
 Moreover, information presented in the notes to the financial statements must be “essential to a user’s understanding of those financial statements” (paragraph 36).
 Thus, governments may find themselves effectively prevented from providing certain highly useful information concerning the justification and expected long-term benefits of tax abatements in the notes to the financial statements.
-Consequently, if the comprehensive annual financial report (CAFR) of a government is to provide a complete picture of tax abatement transactions to the citizenry, the governing body, rating agencies, and other key stakeholders, additional information concerning the justification and expected long-term benefits of tax abatements may need to be provided elsewhere in the CAFR.
+Consequently, if the annual comprehensive financial report of a government is to provide a complete picture of tax abatement transactions to the citizenry, the governing body, rating agencies, and other key stakeholders, additional information concerning the justification and expected long-term benefits of tax abatements may need to be provided elsewhere in the report.

 GFOA recommends that governments that are party to significant tax abatements do all of the following:

 - The government should disclose the following information in its letter of transmittal:

 - A reference to other documents (budget, economic development plan, board minutes) where a complete cost/benefit analysis can be found, along with information on how to access those documents;